timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part B-Merchant Marine Service/CHAPTER 513-UNITED STATES MERCHANT MARINE ACADEMY.md

   * (4) on any other vessel considered by the Secretary to be necessary or appropriate or in the national interest.

-* (b) MARITIME SECURITY PROGRAM VESSELS.—The Secretary shall require an operator of a vessel participating in the Maritime Security Program under chapter 531 of this title to carry on each Maritime Security Program vessel 2 United States Merchant Marine Academy cadets, if available, on each voyage.
+* (b) SEA YEAR CADETS ON CABLE SECURITY FLEET AND TANKER SECURITY FLEET VESSELS.—The Secretary shall require an operator of a vessel participating in the Maritime Security Program under chapter 531 of this title, the Cable Security Fleet under chapter 532 of this title, or the Tanker Security Fleet under chapter 534 of this title to carry on each Maritime Security Program vessel, Cable Security Fleet vessel, or Tanker Security Fleet vessel 2 United States Merchant Marine Academy cadets, if available, on each voyage.

 * (c) MILITARY SEALIFT COMMAND VESSELS.—